Treating The Epidemic That Is Crippling Your Marketing Efforts

 Stop Treating Symptoms and Start Addressing the Cause

 Like any good doctor, I prefer to form my own diagnosis before writing out a prescription – not least because, 85+% of the time, the patient’s got it wrong.
 They’re asking for a Vitamin B shot when their real problem is a ruptured disk.
 The ailment most commonly suffered by my “patients” is almost never the mere presence/absence/condition of any one marketing tactic.
-In my experience, more commonly it’s the complete and utter lack of strategic positioning and messaging, or “Strategic Positioning and Messaging Deficiency Disorder” (SPMDD).
+In my experience, more commonly it’s the complete and utter lack of strategic positioning and messaging, or “Strategic Positioning and Messaging Deficiency Disorder” (SPMDD) that is crippling your marketing efforts..

 SPMDD: The lack of a clearly articulated, meaningful distinction between the subject’s brand / product(s) / company identity and those of other competitors in the market as perceived by the prospective consumers of their products and services.